mailvelope/mailvelope/Readme.md

 Mailvelope uses the following OpenPGP implementations

-  - [OpenPGP.js](http://openpgpjs.org/) for the Chrome Extension
-  - [Pidgeon Privacy Guard](https://pidgeonpg.org/) for the Firefox Addon
+  - [OpenPGP.js](http://openpgpjs.org/) for the Chrome Extension and for the Firefox Addon

 ## Status